Difference Between AMD and Nvidia

 - Streaming & Recording: But for improved video quality in the case of Nvidia during Streaming and recording, both the players are on the same level.

 - Vertical Sync Substitute: This avoids screen tearing by synchronizing the monitor’s refresh rate with the frame rate.
-AMD’s Freesync and Nvidia’s Gsync provide the solution, and they are comparable in the performance.
+AMD’s Freesync and Nvidia’s Gsync provide the solution, and they are comparable in performance.
 Freesync is the better solution on the cost front, and Gsync wins on the overall performance,

 Comparison Table of AMD vs Nvidia